On complexity and convergence of high-order coordinate descent algorithms for smooth nonconvex box-constrained minimization: Implementation and experiments

-In this section, we illustrate with numerical experiments the applicability of Algorithm~\ref{cda}.1 by applying it to Multidimensional Scaling (MS) problems \cite{coxcox,mead,torgerson}.
 Multidimensional Scaling methods emerged as statistical tools in Psychophysics and sensory analysis.
 The MS problem considered in this section may be described in the following way: Let $x_1,\dots,x_{n_p} \in \R^d$ be a set of unknown points.
 Let $D=(d_{ij}) \in \R^{n_p \times n_p}$ be such that $d_{ij} = \| x_i - x_j\|$; and assume that only entries $\{ d_{ij} \;|\; (i,j) \in S \}$ for a given $S \subset \{ 1,\dots,n_p \} \times \{ 1,\dots,n_p \}$ are known.
 (Of course, $D$ is symmetric, $d_{ii}=0$, and $(i,j) \in S$ if and only if $(j,i) \in S$.)
 Then the MS problem consists of finding $x_1,\dots,x_{n_p}$ such that $\| x_i - x_j\| = d_{ij}$ for all $(i,j) \in S$.
 Glunt, Hayden, and Raydan~\cite{ghr} were the first to apply unconstrained continuous optimization tools to the nowadays called Molecular Distance Geometry Problem (MDGP), as defined in \cite{carlile,carlile2} in a Multidimensional Scaling context.
-This problem appears when points $x_1,\dots,x_{n_p}$ correspond to the positions of atoms in a molecule and distances not larger than 6 Angstroms (i.e.\ $6 \times 10^{-10}$ meters) are obtained via nuclear magnetic resonance (NMR); see~\cite{artacho}.
+This problem appears when points $x_1,\dots,x_{n_p}$ correspond to the positions of atoms in a molecule and distances not larger than 6 Angstroms (i.e.\ $6 \times 10^{-10}$ meters) are obtained via nuclear magnetic resonance (NMR) \cite{artacho}.
 This problem can be modeled as the following unconstrained nonlinear optimization problem